justinjiajia/personalwiki/hive.md

 cli
 The command-line interface to Hive (the shell).
 This is the default service.

+The Hive shell is only one of several services that you can run using the hive command

 Hive Web Interface (component removed as of Hive 2.2.0)